jacobsvante/gcr-add-version-tags-action/README.md

-GitHub action for adding Docker image tags to Google Container Registry, based on version identifiers
+GitHub action for adding Docker image tags to Google Container Registry, based on version identifiers.

+Please note that `gcloud` CLI must've been set up in a previous step.
+There's a dedicated action for that, found here: https://github.com/google-github-actions/setup-gcloud

 Example, used together with the excellent [release-please-action](https://github.com/google-github-actions/release-please-action):